eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d6.md

     service eucaconsole restart
     ```

-5. (CLC): Configure AWS CLI with Eucalyptus Region Native Endpoints
+5. (CLC): Configure AWSCLI with Eucalyptus Region Native Endpoints

     This creates a modified version of the _endpoints.json file which the botocore Python module
     within AWSCLI uses to configure AWS endpoints, adding the new local Eucalyptus region native